Solo female travel in France

 Things to do with dogs in France

-The French love their doggos, so you won’t be stuck for things to do with your new pup pal.
-Dogs are allowed on most beaches, and almost all hiking trails (although do check the rules around whether or not they need to be leashed), and the majority of cafes are pro-pupper.
+Dogs are allowed on most beaches (although always check local rules, as restrictions may apply), and almost all hiking trails (although do check the rules around whether or not they need to be leashed), and the majority of cafes are dog-friendly.
 Walking in a big city is easy to do as most are very walkable, and many contain large parks you can stroll through with a handsome hound.

 Dog-friendly bars and restaurants in France

-Out in the countryside, rules around etiquette are a bit more relaxed, so you’ll be able to take your new pooch buddy into most cafes, restaurants, and shops.
-However, if you and your dog friend are based in a big city, like Paris, you might be best to check with the establishment beforehand.
+Out in the countryside, rules around etiquette can be a bit more relaxed, so but always check before bringing your dog into any cafes, restaurants, or shops.
 Some of the fancier restaurants and upmarket cafes may only allow dogs outside.